 Whistles are very effective and they do not weigh so much.
 Nowadays, many backpacks have whistles builtin in their chest strap.

-Consider to carry with you a survival whistle, they are very loud.
+Consider carrying with you a survival whistle, they are very loud.
 This is essential in those remote areas.
 In the market are available whistles for SOS:

 If the distress call or localization needs to cover greater distances, attracting attention via visual sign should be considered as the main option.

-A flash can be seen at a great distance and even when you do not have a specific contact to aim for may attract someone’s attention.
-It’s worth trying, since it requires little energy.
+A flash can be seen at a great distance and even when you do not have a specific contact to aim at, it may attract someone’s attention.
+It’s worth trying since it requires little energy.